 Blinking, Sora saw that the face belonged to a boy a little older than him, wearing a well-tailored white silk shirt and a concerned frown.

-Sora thought about it, but it seemed that all his body parts had indeed been rescued.
-So he gave a nod, which the boy above him found suitable enough, if the relieved smile was enough to go by.
+Sora thought about it, but it seemed that all his body parts had indeed been rescued, so he nodded.

 The crowd watching gave a collective cheer.

 The boy stood and offered Sora his hand, which he accepted.
-Sora brushed himself off a bit and gave the boy tremendous smile.
+Sora brushed himself off and gave the boy tremendous smile.